Issues

 Disability Rights

 We actively work for a Rhode Island where people with disabilities have full and equitable access to education, health care, employment, voting access, and other types of civic engagement.
+We are also committed to ensuring that people with disabilities are treated fairly in regards to the criminal legal system.

 Due Process

 The right to due process means that the government must respect the legal rights of all and proceed fairly with people in their day-to-day dealings with government bureaucracy and the court system.
+When the government denies or limits someone's right to seek relief in the court or denies them an opportunity to be heard, that is a violation of their right to due process.

 Economic Justice